-Why Do People Snore and How to Treat It?
+Why Do People Snore and How Can It Be Treated?

 Causes, Risks, and Treatment of Snoring

-Snoring is a common sleep occurrence that may indicate serious health risks.
-This article provides an overview of its causes, health consequences, and treatment options.
+Snoring is a common sleep-related phenomenon that may signal underlying health concerns.
+This guide offers a comprehensive overview of its causes, associated health risks, and available treatment strategies.

 Causes of Snoring